TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

 == Changelog ==

+= 3.16.1 (08.02.2022) =
+* Fix - Delivery date field was not working after updating to WordPress 5.9
+* Fix - Delivery date field was displayed on checkout for virtual products even when 'Disable the Delivery Date and Time Slot Fields for: Virtual Products' setting was enabled.

 = 3.16.0 (21.09.2021) =
 * Dev - Removed the hidden input fields and sent the data to JS through wp_localize_script.